-The preferred shares are redeemable at the option of the holder or at the option of the Company at a redemption price equal to \$1.00 per share and are, therefore, classified as financial liabilities in the statement of financial position.
-There is no maximum with regard to what percentage of the preferred shares then issued and outstanding can be redeemed in any given fiscal year; however, redemptions are subject to the Company having sufficient cash to exercise such redemptions.
+The preferred shares are redeemable at the option of the holder or at the option of the Company at a redemption price equal to \$1.00 per share.
+Redemptions of preferred shares are subject to the conditions mentioned in note 6(a).